The simplest minimal subtraction for massive scalar field theory: The Callan-Symanzik equation from minimal subtraction

-Consider now the Minkowski metric corresponding to a true $QFT$.
-Since we proved that the Minkowski as well as the Euclidean versions have the same normalization functions $Z_{\phi}, Z_{\phi^{2}}$ and $u_{0}(u)$, they define the same set of the Wilson functions $\beta(u)$, $\gamma_{\phi}(u)$ ($\bar{\gamma}_{\phi^{2}}$ will be discussed in next section).
-Now we would like to investigate the ultraviolet region of the theory by applying the Callan-Symanzik equation we have just obtained in a manifest mass independent way.
-We will do the same considerations for an Euclidean metric in order to see whether the picture corresponds to a true physical ultraviolet point.
-Now focusing our attention in ultrarelativistic processes, for instance in "deep inelastic scattering",some sort of scaling takes place for very high energy \cite{Bjorken}.
-Without getting into the details, a proper four-dimensional treatment of this truly ultraviolet phenomena requires more sophisticated methods, like the operator product expansion ($OPE$) \cite{W3}.
-In $d=4-\epsilon$ dimensions the Callan-Symanzik is an invaluable tool to obtain information on simple kinematical configuration of this phenomenon \cite{Mitter}.
-We then ask ourselves whether we can extract a simplified kind of kinematical limit using solely perturbation theory as developed so far in the present paper (without using $OPE$ techniques) by utilizing the $CS$ equation.
-Let us start by discussing the fixed points, defined by the equation $\beta(u_{fp})=0$.
-The trivial one corresponds to $u_{fp}=0$ which yields $\gamma_{\phi}(u_{fp})=0$.
+Now we would like to investigate the ultraviolet region of the theory by applying the Callan-Symanzik equation just obtained in a manifest mass-independent way.
+We will consider metric tensors with Minkowski (corresponding to a true $QFT$) and Euclidean (statistical mechanics) signatures.
+This strategy will help to see whether the pictures correspond to actual ultraviolet fixed points.
+Typical scale-invariant phenomena occur in the ultrarelativistic scattering processes in elementary particle physics ($QFT$ in the ultraviolet region in $d=4$).
+For instance, in the deep inelastic scattering of electrons and protons, Bjorken scaling for the analog of the vertex part $\Gamma_{R}^{(4)}$ herein takes place for high energies \cite{Bjorken}.
+The intermediate particle is a photon and its momentum is off-shell and spacelike.
+Moreover, Higgs bosons with spacelike momenta can be exchanged in a different kinematical (higher energy) regime from this example of deep inelastic scattering\cite{SMVV}.
+Previous $QFT$ studies for $d=4$ identified what would be a high energy regime.
+Indeed, the incoming and outgoing fields in the four-point function were set at off-shell and spacelike external momenta to characterize inclusive annihilation processes in $\phi^{4}$ field theory as the analog of deep inelastic scattering \cite{Mue}.
+However, there is was no physical reason for this choice of external (and internal) momenta in that work.
+(The Callan-Symanzik equation was used in that work to renormalize the scattering amplitude, but the analysis was not carried out at the fixed point.)
+It is probably fair to say that a field configuration with spacelike momenta characterizes an intermediate state from a deep inelastic scattering process.
+In $d=4-\epsilon$ dimensions, (with $\epsilon \neq 0$) the Callan-Symanzik is an invaluable tool to obtain information about anomalous dimensions of certain operators \cite{Mitter} utilizing the operator product expansion ($OPE$) \cite{W3} at the fixed point.
+In particular, the deep inelastic scattering region within this analysis was restricted to Euclidean momentum.
+Consider the fixed points, defined by the equation $\beta(u_{fp})=0$.
+The trivial one corresponds to $u_{fp}=0$ which yields $\gamma_{\phi}(u_{fp})=0$ ($d\neq 4$).
+With the simplest application in mind, let us use the $CS$ equation in the elementary building block in perturbation theory: the propagator (or its inverse).
+For the sake of simplicity, we can pick out only the leading order term ($O(u^{0})$) for $\Gamma_{R}^{(2)}$.
 Let us replace this value at the $CS$ equation for $\Gamma_{R}^{(2)}= p^{2} - m^{2}$.
-Recalling that at the fixed points the right-hand side of the $CS$ equation can be neglected, we find $m=0$.
-So if we start with a massive $\phi^{4}$ theory, $u=0$ is {\it not} an ultraviolet fixed point: it is not consistent with the $CS$ equation.
-This is precisely consistent with a well-known fact: ultraviolet asymptotic free theories only exist for nonAbelian massless field theories \cite{GW1,P1} (see also \cite{CG,GW2,P2} ).
-The same is valid for the Euclidean case: $u=0$ cannot be an ultraviolet fixed point of a massive theory since the $CS$ equation implies $m=0$, contradicting the initial hypothesis ($m \neq 0$).
+Recalling that, at the fixed points, the $RHS$ of the $CS$ equation can be neglected, we find $m=0$.
+So if we start with a massive $\phi^{4}$ theory, $u=0$ is {\it not} an ultraviolet fixed point since it is forbidden by the $CS$ equation.
+This observation agrees with a well-known fact: ultraviolet asymptotic free theories only exist for nonAbelian massless field theories \cite{GW1,P1} in $d=4$ (see also \cite{CG,GW2,P2}).
+The same conclusion is valid for the Euclidean case: $u=0$ cannot be an ultraviolet fixed point of a massive theory since the $CS$ equation implies $m=0$, contradicting the initial hypothesis ($m \neq 0$).
+In comparison with the massless theory, an infrared Gaussian fixed point for $d<4$ exists but is not stable.
+The criterion for instability in the infrared regime transliterates itself on the impossibility of the trivial fixed point being a true ultraviolet fixed point in the massive theory.
 Now consider the nontrivial fixed point $\beta(u_{\infty})=0$.
+Since we proved that the Minkowski and the Euclidean versions of the metric tensor have the same normalization functions $Z_{\phi}, Z_{\phi^{2}}$ and $u_{0}(u)$, they define the same set of the Wilson functions $\beta(u)$, $\gamma_{\phi}(u)$ ($\bar{\gamma}_{\phi^{2}}$ will be discussed in next section).
 The Wilson function $\beta(u) = -\epsilon \left(\frac{\partial lnu_{0}}{\partial u}\right)^{-1}$ can be expressed in terms of the renormalization coefficients up to two-loop order as $\beta(u) = -\epsilon u[1- a_{1} u + 2(a_{1}^{2} - a_{2})u^{2}]$.
 By replacing the coefficients in this expression, we find